igorbenav/fastcrud/README.md

 ```

-<h3>Using fastcrud in User-Defined FastAPI Endpoints</h3>
+<h3>Using FastCRUD in User-Defined FastAPI Endpoints</h3>

-For more control over your endpoints, you can use fastcrud directly within your custom FastAPI route functions.
+For more control over your endpoints, you can use FastCRUD directly within your custom FastAPI route functions.
 Here's an example:

 **main.py**